johaGL/old_version_tracegroomer/README.md

 A typical IsoCor results table is described in: https://isocor.readthedocs.io/en/latest/tutorials.html#output-files

- Our pipeline transforms its columns into tables, so here the 'Isocor column : DIMet table' correspondence:
+ Our pipeline transforms its columns into tables, so here the 'Isocor column : DIMet table' correspondences:

 - corrected_area : isotopologuesAbsolute
 - isotopologue_fraction : isotopologuesProportions
 - mean\_enrichment :  meanEnrich\_or_fracContrib
 - (nothing)   : Abundance

 Abundance table is the sum (per metabolite) of IsotopologuesAbsolute, we also perform it automatically, as this column is not present in the input data.